 Education credits are obtained by participating in training events in any Region of PSIA-AASI.
 Events are posted on our event calendar every Fall.
 Members must be in compliance with the Education Policy to be eligible to take an exam or module.
 Members are responsible to keep track of their education status.
 13.2.
 Fee.
-There is a \$40 delinquency fee at the end of every membership year that you do not meet the CEU requirements.
+There is a \$50 lapsed CEU fee at the end of every membership year that you do not meet the CEU requirements.
 This fee will appear on your membership dues renewal invoice.
-This fee will appear in your member account as a gift card and can be applied to any regional event.